vispy/vispy-website/dev_guide/writing_examples.rst

 At the end of the example should be included an ``app.run()`` call where ``app`` **must** be a VisPy ``Application`` instance.
-Using a QApplication instance will work for basic running of the example, but currently can cause segmentation faults when running by sphinx-gallery.
+Using a QApplication instance will work for basic running of the example, but currently can cause segmentation faults when run by sphinx-gallery.
 VisPy's :meth:`vispy.app.application.Application.run` has special handling to not block execution when run by sphinx-gallery.